burneyburney/somethingNewEveryDay/README.md

 Thur - Oct 27, 7:18pm
 learned how to pass things from one page to the next w/ javascript (use localStorage)

+Tue - Nov 1 10:23pm
+learned how to use underscore.js to better suit my needs.